Zero Emissions Noosa

 • Council is currently upgrading our office and facilities lighting to LEDs.
 LEDs typically reduce electricity consumption by 30-50% compared to standard lights.

-• Air conditioning Council’s buildings comprises approximately 70% of its electrcity consunption.
-The Depot has recently upgraded its air conditioning system to to an invertor air conditioning system.
-The air conditioning system is zoned so that the it can be turned off in areas where ii is not being used.
+• Air conditioning in council’s buildings accounts for approximately 70% of its electricity consumption.
+The Depot has recently upgraded its air conditioning system to an invertor model.
+This new system is zoned, allowing it to be turned off in areas where it is not being used.

-The invertor air conditioning has reduced The Depot’s energy consunption by at least 30%.
+The new invertor air conditioning system has reduced The Depot’s energy consumption by at least 30%.

 Keeping the air conditioning to 24 degrees reduces energy consumption by up to 10%

-• The emissions from the Council controlled landfill comprise over 65% of Council’s total carbon footprint.
-Further information is required to enable a comprehensive emissions reduction strategy to be developed for the landfill which will consider the cost-benefit analysis of further emission reductions and offset opportunities.
+• Emissions from the council controlled landfill comprise over 63% of council’s total carbon footprint.
+To develop a comprehensive emissions reduction strategy for the landfill, more information is needed.
+This will include a cost-benefit analysis of further emission reductions and offset opportunities.

 • Council has operational requirements for a variety of vehicles, plant and equipment.
 The emissions from the consumption of petrol, diesel and LPG, during the operation of this equipment adds to Council’s carbon footprint.
-Council has recently purchased 3 Toyota Prius C hybrid cars as part of its fleet.
-Council will continue to review and assess alternative fuel options as they become viable within Australia.
-Council has replaced much of its petrol driven portable equipment with rechargeable battery options.
+To address this, council has two electric vehicles, three Toyota Prius C hybrid cars and recently purchased two Mitsubishi Outlander plug-in hybrids.
+Council also operates a 100% electric ride on mower, a 100% electric street sweeper and a number of electric tools like chainsaws, blowers and hedge trimmers.
+We will continue to evaluate and assess alternative fuel options as they become viable within Australia.